Deadline looms, but COVID relief deal may be far off

 WASHINGTON (AP) — House Speaker Nancy Pelosi reported some progress in advance of a Tuesday deadline for reaching a pre-election deal with President Donald Trump on a new coronavirus relief package, but the same core problems bedeviling the effort remain in place despite optimistic talk from the president and his team.

-Pelosi negotiated for nearly an hour Monday with Trump’s top emissary, Treasury Secretary Steven Mnuchin, and a top aide called it productive.
-Pelosi hopes that further work will offer “clarity on whether we will be able to pass a bill before the election,” said spokesman Drew Hammill.
+Pelosi negotiated for nearly an hour Monday with Trump’s top emissary, Treasury Secretary Steven Mnuchin, and her office said they are continuing to narrow their differences.

+“Finally, they have come to the table and we're going to try to get something done,” Pelosi said on MSNBC Monday evening.
+She said the two sides would take stock on Tuesday, which she has staked out as the deadline if a deal is to be reached before the election.

+“Let's make a judgment.
+We may not like this, we may not like that but let's see on balance if we can go forward," Pelosi said.

 But with time nearly up for Congress and the White House to deliver aid to Americans before the election, the question remains: If not now, when?